PuneetGopinath/Sanitizers/docs/FAQ.md

-<h2 align="center">BK Sanitizers Docs - FAQs</h2>
+<h2 align="center">BK Sanitizers Docs - FAQ</h2>

 <link rel="stylesheet" href="https://puneetgopinath.github.io/Sanitizers/css/main.css" />

 To know the frequently asked questions to BKS read this file.

-Below are the Frequently Asked Questions:
+The Frequently Asked Questions are:

 ## What is XSS ??